by Samurai Mom

 As a teacher, It’s hard to watch.
 The shift from elementary to middle school is a difficult time for many kids and girls seem to be especially vulnerable.
 Left unchecked, complicated frenemy experiences can chip away at girls’ self-esteem.
 As the excitement of a new school year wanes, there’s a change in their body language.
 Shrinking into their clothes, eyes downcast, furtive glances over shoulders.
-The awareness dawns – their entire social world has changed, and not in a good way.
+The awareness dawns – their entire social world has changed.

 How can you help girls survive middle school mean-girl behavior?
 Middle school is a big transition for girls and they need to be prepared that friendships will come and go.
 Counseling helps girls manage stress in healthier ways.
 Addressing the physical, emotional and social changes they’ll experience will reduce the risk to lowered self-esteem and related problems.